 Certain stationary sources are required to obtain CAA Title V operating permits and prevention of significant deterioration (PSD) permits for GHG emissions.
 Under the CAA's 'cooperative federalism' approach, most states manage GHG permitting in conjunction with any applicable state laws or programmes.
-Typically, any applicable New Source Performance Standards GHG emissions limits will be incorporated into a facility's Title V operating permit.
 When obtaining permits under the PSD programme, sources must evaluate available emissions reduction options to determine the 'best available control technology' for that facility, which are made on a case-by-case basis considering energy, environmental and economic impacts, and other costs.
 Over time, technological advancements increase the degree of attainable emissions reductions.
+The Clean Air Act also contains provisions governing New Source Performance Standards (NSPS) for various sectors, and EPA has adopted NSPS rules targeting GHG emissions from the electricity and oil and gas sectors.
+Typically, under the Clean Air Act, any applicable PSD or NSPS GHG emissions limits will be incorporated into a facility's Title V operating permit.
 GHG considerations also become relevant in certain permitting actions, including those under NEPA and analogous state laws, which may require permit applicants to take into account GHG emissions related to a specific project.